 After an interstitial lung disease diagnosis, ICD codes can be confusing.
 We’re here to make sense of them.

 What is ICD-10?
 In short, it’s an International Classification of Diseases (ICD) diagnosis code.
 These codes are used to properly note diseases on health records, track epidemiological trends and assist in medical reimbursement decisions.
 Put forth by the World Health Organization (WHO)—which develops and publishes these ICD codes—national governments and regulatory bodies have recently begun to adopt this system.
-Although stem cell therapy is not yet covered by current insurance options such as HMO’s, Medicare and Medicaid, it’s important to know just what ICD codes such as ICD-10 can mean for you, interstitial lung disease (ILD) and for your future treatment options.
+Although cellular therapy is not yet covered by current insurance options such as HMO’s, Medicare and Medicaid, it’s important to know just what ICD codes such as ICD-10 can mean for you, interstitial lung disease (ILD) and for your future treatment options.

-With your health in mind, the Lung Institute is here to give the specifics of ICD codes and breakdown Interstitial Lung Disease: What is ICD-10?
+With your health in mind, the Lung Health Institute is here to give the specifics of ICD codes and breakdown Interstitial Lung Disease: What is ICD-10?

 What Is an ICD Code?

 As we’ve previously mentioned, an ICD code is a code given by the WHO regarding new and emerging treatments.
 Split into two systems: ICD-10-CM (Clinical Modification) is used for diagnostic coding and ICD-10-PCS (Procedure Coding System) used for inpatient hospital procedure coding.
 Today, both systems comprise the newest and most expanded system of disease classification codes, delivering 68,000 codes with the ICD-10-CM edition compared to the previous ICD-9-CM which was only made up of 13,000 codes.

 How Does an ICD Code Affect my Interstitial Lung Disease?